nabab/bbn/README.md

   * Project management system
   * A statistics system
   * A general project and workflow management system
-  * A bunch of static methods for manipulating all kind of data and other useful functions
+  * Static methods for manipulating all kind of data and other useful functions
 * And many other features!

 The bbn framework works with a [router](https://github.com/nabab/bbn-router) and some configuration files.
 An [installer](https://www.youtube.com/watch?v=dQw4w9WgXcQ) will be released in 2022.